judus/rocket-engine/readme.md

 But only if your unit of measurement is AU… and precision isn’t an issue.
 I mean, at a cosmic scale… what’s a light second gonna change?

-Todd Howard would say: it just works!

-No kidding, it does.

 ### Quick Start Example

 Example of initializing the Rocket Engine and setting up a few scenes: